 The operational efficiency of your access partner will greatly impact your long-term success.
 Even something as simple as a return policy can increase the potential for a satisfied end user.
 Additionally, working with a manufacturer that excels in operational efficiency makes managing inventory and acquiring goods smoother and more efficient for you.

-Business priorities will differ from one sales organization to the next, but the following few measures should be operational standards for the manufacturer — efficient ordering and status; same-day shipment of core products; GSA and PEPPM purchasing contracts; clearly defined reseller contracts; fair access to marketing materials/ support; and equitable pricing policies.
+Business priorities will differ from one sales organization to the next, but the following few measures should be operational standards for the manufacturer — efficient ordering and status; same-day shipment of core products; PEPPM purchasing contracts; clearly defined reseller contracts; fair access to marketing materials/ support; and equitable pricing policies.

 When looking at a potential access control manufacturer partner, it can help to separate the criteria between hard and soft — hard being the product, pricing and technical requirements, with the soft involving more complex assessments relating to reputation and track record.
 Reputation is earned through field-proven and time-tested installations for a solid base of clients.
 These same clients’ testimonies will become invaluable references for you.